pindjouf/pindjouf.xyz/src/routes/posts/finally_going_east.md

 - I now have a clear(er) direction and my thinking is sharper than ever.

 A quote I made to encapsulate this trip is the following:
-> Good people make bad places feel alright, but even the perfect place can't replace good company.
+> Good people make bad places feel right, but even perfect places can't replace good company.